Flawed-Democratic Federation of Malaysia

 Spacious twin room with air-con for MYR 50.- or US$ 16.80 per night.Click below for an interactive road map of the Hotel Sri Rompin in Kuala Rompin and for directions:

-Visiting the over 130 million years old rainforests of the Endau-Rompin National Park’s untouched wilderness (“Where Nature and Adventure Meet”, admission for aliens: MYR 10.- per person, +6094145204), hiking along the banks of the Kinchin river and being watched (without noticing this) by the mythical creature of Hantu Jarang Gigi, a bigfoot type denizen of the forest, whilst taking a refreshing dip in the Mahkota waterfalls (a truly awe-inspiring 50 metre fall).
+Visiting the over 130 million year old rainforest in the Endau-Rompin National Park’s untouched wilderness (“Where Nature and Adventure Meet”, admission for aliens: MYR 10.- per person, +6094145204), hiking along the banks of the Kinchin River and, whilst taking a refreshing dip in the Mahkota Waterfalls, a truly awe-inspiring 50-m fall with a nice natural swimming pool at the bottom, being covertly peeped by an invisible Orang Mawas aka Hantu Jarang Gigi, a mythical bigfoot type denizen of the forest.

-Meeting the friendly ladies of the Proto-Malay Orang Asli Jakun tribe at Kampung Seron, learning about their culture and feasting together on delicious clams with hot green-chilli sauce; many thanks, Mokra, Mokrambo, Mokwan, Nasuha and Nafiqa for your wonderful hospitality (… and for your excellent cooking skills).
+Meeting the very friendly ladies of the Proto-Malay Orang Asli Jakun tribe at Kampung Seron, learning about their traditions and culture and feasting together on delicious clams with hot green-chilli sauce; many thanks, Mokra, Mokrambo, Mokwan, Nasuha and Nafiqa for your wonderful hospitality (… and for your excellent cooking skills).

-Click below for more blog entries about Orang Asli
+Click below for more blog posts about Orang Asli

 23 Jan - 24 Jan 2010 Dabong